kdheepak/blog/content/37-advent-of-code-2020.md

 There are a lot of "ah ha" moments when you figure what you should use and when, which makes for a very satisfying solve.

 Most problems are based on standard computer science programming concepts, but are never presented as such.
-Some problems have a mathematics tilt to it, which can make finding such solutions quite rewarding.
+Some problems have a mathematics tilt to it, which can make finding those solutions quite rewarding.
 But also, every problem is designed such that even if you don't know the "theory" behind it you'll be able to solve it.
 And when you do, reading other people's one liners is quite enlightening.